EugenMayer/helm-charts/charts/vikunja/README.md

  - fixed the issue that the configuration is mounted to `/etc/vikunja/config.yaml` while it should be mounted to `/etc/vikunja/config.yml`
  - `postgres.password` configured via the secret
  - `mailer.password` now configured via the secret

-See `postgres:` in the values.yaml.
+ - Removed the defaults for publicurl and frontendurl since they fool the frontend and are nonsense - those are mandatory now See `postgres:` in the values.yaml.